 Will there be evening events?

-- Optional: Yes, please see your specific course schedule for further information.
+- Yes, please see your specific course schedule for further information.

 - Of course.
-We ask that students ask relevant questions during the course but we also provide time to ask or discuss other questions or topics (not relating to puppies) during each day during our breakfast club.
+We ask that students ask relevant questions during the course, but we also provide time for your to ask or discuss questions related to other topics during the workshop.

 What facilities will be available?